 Outside of these two clouds, it is harder to look at an individual cloud type and predict anything with certainty.

-Now you know to study the animals, birds, clouds and wind.
+Now you know that I study the animals, birds, clouds and wind.
 In reality all nature and life is full of little secrets that will teach you something about how the world works.

 I have been doing this since I graduated Sixth grade from the AYOP School when I was eight.
-State law wouldn’t let me into middle school until I turned 12, so I had four years of one on one training on nature, weather and life.
+State law wouldn’t let me into middle school until I turned 12, so I had four years, with Grandfather, for one on one training on nature, weather and life.
 After 65 years of following this training, it has become part of my life.
 I have three graduate degrees, but consider the training I received from age 8 to 12 the greatest education of my life.